-Vegan Oil-Free Lentil Tacos, for example, uses lentils, instead of a meat alternative, and makes great taco meat.
+For example, Vegan Oil-Free Lentil Tacos uses lentils instead of a meat alternative and makes great taco meat.
 Not only is it oil-free, but it is perfect for chips, taco shells, and tater tot nachos.
-Because the lentil meat isn’t overly moist, it doesn’t cause sogginess.
+Because the lentil meat isn't overly moist, it doesn't cause sogginess.
 Of course, this healthy alternative is an option to layer on the tater tot nachos.

 Even though the possibilities are endless, other ideas are to add my Mushroom “Chorizo” Taco Meat, Skinny Roasted Cauliflower Tacos with Avocado-Cilantro Cream, or Roasted Broccolini and Sweet Potato Tostados.
-If you think about it, for instance, anything you put on a taco or a nacho can be a topping for tater tot nachos.
+For instance, if you think about it, anything you put on a taco or a nacho can be a topping for tater tot nachos.